qmk/qmk_firmware/keyboards/handwired/daishi/keymaps/default/readme.md

 # Default Daishi Layout

-.This is the default layout that comes on the Daishi.
-For more information on the design of this layout, check out [kb.metamechs.com](http://kb.metamechs.com/daishi/)
+This is the default layout that comes on the Daishi.
+For more information on the design of this layout, check out [kb.metamechs.com](http://kb.metamechs.com/daishi/).